Static ARP is not applied at boot time

 If a MAC that isn't listed can ever get out to the Internet with static ARP enabled, that is the real bug.

-#6 Updated by Bipin Chandra almost 9 years ago
+#6 Updated by Bipin Chandra about 9 years ago

 so the 2 i see in this is as follows: